Faezehabibi/Predictive-Coding/README.md

-# Predictive-Coding
+# Predictive-Coding (JAX)
-Jax implementation of Predictive Coding algorithms, a biological plausible alternative for back-propagation.
+Jax version implementation of Predictive Coding algorithms, a biological plausible alternative for back-propagation.